menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 These will adjust the SELinux security label for the BIND 9 configuration and zone files.

 .. note::
-  Due to the complexity of and variation between SELinux configuration files, we are unable to officially support SELinux configuration at this time, as SELinux settings can interfere with the normal operation of named after its configuration has been rewritten by the installer for Men&Mice DNS Server Controller.
+  Due to the complexity of and variation between SELinux configuration files, we are unable to officially support SELinux configuration at this time, as SELinux settings can interfere with the normal operation of named after its configuration has been rewritten by the installer for Men&Mice DNS Agent.
 It is possible to make ``named``, Micetro, and SELinux all work together, but we cannot currently offer official support for this.

 The $INCLUDE and $GENERATE Directives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^